sendbird/sendbird-calls-ios/README.md

 ## Additional information

 ### Callback and delegate thread handling
 Callbacks may be designated to run on specific background threads to keep main threads undisturbed.
-To specify a thread, run `SendBirdCall.executeOn(queue: YOUR_QUEUE)`.
+To specify a thread, run `SendBirdCall.executeOn(queue: CUSTOM_QUEUE)`.
 Otherwise, `SendBirdCall` will run asynchronously on `DispatchQueue.main`.
 > However, because VoIP PushKit **requires** immediate and synchronous handling of callbacks, `SendBirdCallDelegate.didStartRinging(_)` and completion handler of `SendBirdCall.pushRegistry(_:didReceiveIncomingPushWith:for:completion:)` will run synchronously on the threads that called them.
 In other words, only these two processes will not run on the thread specified in `SendBirdCall.executeOn(queue:)`.
 ```swift
 class AppDelegate: UIResponder, UIApplicationDelegate {